fortitudoinc/fortitudoinc-infra/README.md

 - MYSQL_DATABASE: A database to setup when creating the mysql container

 ### OpenMRS Options
+- DB_HOST: Address of database server (must specify if using existing-db.yml, ignored otherwise)
 - DB_DATABASE: The database used
 - DB_USERNAME: The username used to connect to the database container
 - DB_PASSWORD: The password used  to connect to the database container